Spaceship MCP — Tools Reference

 • Field: contacts

-Meaning: Contact IDs: registrant, plus admin/tech/billing/attributes (may be null).
+Meaning: Contact IDs: registrant, plus admin/tech/billing (may be null) and attributes (a list of extended-attribute contact IDs, or null).
 Readable via contacts_get.

 domains_check_availability — Check Domain Availability